 Easter is celebrated around the globe, but the customs can be very different depending on where you live.
 The feast dishes, the public celebrations, even the candy we consume often has a local flavor.

 Sweden has an Easter tradition with roots in pre-Christian Europe: On Maundy Thursday (Skärtorsdag), children go trick-or-treating.
 The Thursday before Easter was once said to be the day all witches flew on their broomsticks to a mountain to cavort with the devil.
 They flew back to their homes on Saturday, and tried to blend in with the rest of the churchgoers on Easter Sunday.
 In memory of this belief, children in Sweden and parts of Finland dress as witches (and sometimes other pop culture characters) and go from house to house seeking candy.
-Another related tradition is for people to build bonfires to ward off the returning witches flying overhead, as shown in the top image.
+Another related tradition is for people to build bonfires to ward off the returning witches flying overhead.

 An Easter tradition in Hungary involves throwing buckets of water on young women of marriageable age.
-Really.
-On the day after Easter, known as Easter Monday, the women dress up in traditional clothing, and young men douse them with water in a custom called “Water Sowing Monday,” or Vízbevető.
+On the day after Easter, the women dress up in traditional clothing, and young men douse them with water in a custom called “Water Sowing Monday,” or Vízbevető.
 This is supposed to be a pre-Christian cleansing ritual to promote fertility, which has evolved into a tradition that is sometimes an excuse for flirting with the opposite sex, and sometimes just a nuisance.
-See pictures of recent waterings here.

 The custom isn’t limited to Hungary.
 In Poland, it’s known as Śmigus-Dyngus.
 There are variations in other Eastern European countries as well.
 In some places, you don’t need to dress up to get wet; in others, a little spritz of perfume replaces the drenching.
 Sometimes the dowsing is accompanied by poetry reading or symbolic “whipping” with pussy willows.
 Traditionally, the girls are supposed to return the favor on Tuesday, but in reality, all the shenanigans happen on the same day.